14 Best Basement Flooring Options Right Now

 1. Engineered hardwood floors

-Windworn hickory 38 thick x 5 wide x varying length engineered hardwood flooring
+windworn hickory 38 thick x 5 wide x varying length engineered hardwood flooring

 While a solid hardwood floor is not an option for basements, you can opt for engineered hardwood floors instead.
-For starters, engineered hardwood flooring is designed in perpendicular planks so that there are minimal expansion and contraction.
+For starters, engineered hardwood flooring is designed in perpendicular planks so that there is minimal expansion and contraction.

 Depending on the application, engineered hardwoods can float or be glued over concrete subfloors.
 However, make sure that the subfloor is entirely smooth and level.
 If you’re gluing the planks on an uneven surface, they will pop up eventually as the adhesive loses strength.